This blog accompanies the Quality Assurance Expert Webinar which can be viewed here. It was written by Clyde Waal, Expert Services Consultant.

 In our recent webinar, we provided an introduction to the mindset required to achieve successful quality assurance within your Mendix project.
 This blog post offers more in-depth information and external references that will help you adopt successful quality assurance practices in your projects.

-Lightweight quality assurance practices
+Lightweight quality assurance best practices

-Practice 1.
+Best Practice 1.
 Apply definition of ready

 The Definition of ready is a set of criteria that should be met before a user story is ready to be developed.
 Recommended definition of ready criteria are at least: